mikeklepacz/CRM/replit.md

 # Hemp Wick CRM & Commission Tracker

 ## Overview
-This project is a Google Sheets-powered CRM and commission tracking system for hemp wick sales teams.
-It aims to streamline sales processes, manage client interactions, and accurately track agent commissions.
-Key capabilities include a dual-sheet system (Store Database and Commission Tracker), inline editing, role-based access control, and automated WooCommerce order syncing for commission calculations.
+This project is a Google Sheets-powered CRM and commission tracking system designed to streamline sales processes, manage client interactions, and accurately track agent commissions for hemp wick sales teams.
+It features a dual-sheet system (Store Database and Commission Tracker), inline editing, role-based access control, and automated WooCommerce order syncing.
 The system provides a unified platform for sales operations, offering insights into team performance and facilitating accurate payout reporting.

 ## User Preferences
 - All preferences automatically save to the database and sync across devices.